 Reference is indeed stale.
 The example was written assuming CH_BANDWIDTH_IN_NON_HT was not present so this should continue, and should be clarified.

 Change:

 18.3.2.2 Overview of the PPDU encoding process

-An example of the scrambler output is illustrated in G.1.5.2 (Scrambling the BCC example).
+An example of the scrambler output is illustrated in L.1.5.2 (Scrambling the BCC example) with CH_BANDWIDTH_IN_NON_HT not present.